 All client funds, securities, and accounts are held at third-party custodians.
 Wealth Watch does not take possession of a client's funds, securities, or accounts.
-However, each portfolio management client will be asked to authorize the Firm with the ability to deduct its fees directly from the client's account.
+However, each portfolio management client will be asked to authorize the Firm to deduct its fees directly from the client's account.
 The client's custodian will also send an account statement on at least a quarterly basis, indicating the amount of fees withdrawn from the client's account.

-Clients may authorize Wealth Watch to execute the movement of client funds to or from third party sources for the benefit of the client by the use of a standing letter of authorization ("SLOA").
+Clients may authorize Wealth Watch to execute the movement of client funds to or from third-party sources for the client's benefit by using a standing letter of authorization ("SLOA").
 If a client elects to use a SLOA, the Firm is viewed to have custody of those assets.
-The Firm and its custodians have implemented multiple safeguards when a client uses a SLOA, as outlined in SEC No-Action Letter 022117 Wealth Watch urges clients to carefully review their statements and notify the Firm of any discrepancies as soon as possible.
+The Firm and its custodians have implemented multiple safeguards when a client uses an SLOA, as outlined in SEC No-Action Letter 022117.
+Wealth Watch urges clients to carefully review their statements and notify the Firm of any discrepancies as soon as possible.